We have a new documentation site for cPanel & WHM! You can find our new documentation site at docs.cpanel.net.

 pkgacctutility packages and transfers the account without the home directory on the remote server.

-To enable streaming transfers, the following statements must be true:
+To enable streaming transfers, the following must be true:

 2087if you prefer to use SSL).